DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 “We are not accusing pavement,” Lina said.
 “We are checking paperwork.”

 “Right, right.
 We love paperwork.”
 Milo rapped the mirror’s frame.
 “This was a salvage from a studio move.
-The backing had a shallow cache glued in—some old tech’s idea of a portable stash.
+The backing had a shallow cache glued in - some old tech’s idea of a portable stash.
 I found a drift of printed overlays and a hand‑label: ‘MASK.’
-Not a mask like costume, a mask like—”
+Not a mask like costume, a mask like - ”

-“—like hiding a seam,” Jason finished, leaning closer.
+“ - like hiding a seam,” Jason finished, leaning closer.
 The overlays were crisp where they should have been grubby, as if they had only ever been handled by neat ghosts.
 He held one to the light.
 A pedestrian symbol wore a discreet bandage where a walkway used to be.

 "Not a hack," RAE said from the radiator with an apologetic hiss. *A hole.
 A policy taught to be blind.
 Someone trained the map not to see a class of changes.*